 JT: Why is not all the music great?
 What is good for me may not be so for someone else.
 There is a personal element to this.

-Having said that, doing every aspect of a development is very resource and time intensive, among other things.
+Having said that, doing every aspect of a development is very resource and time-intensive, among other things.
 Besides, being both the architect and the developer gives NOCNOC a privileged insight.
-In particular, this means that even in early stages of a project design we can predict and adjust for better final results than we would be able to if we had to make changes late in the process.
-To put that another way, we know that we need to actually deliver the construction as well as the design.
+In particular, this means that even in the early stages of a project design we can predict and adjust for better final results than we would be able to if we had to make changes late in the process.
+To put that another way, we know that we need to deliver the construction as well as the design.
 So, considerations about the latter feed into the former throughout the process.